 Capelin stock is non-migratory and inshore post-1991

 Annual age composition data from the spring acoustic survey and the inshore commercial capelin fishery using all fishing gears (purse, beach and tuck seines, and traps) in NAFO Div.
 3KL were used to test Frank et al. (2016)’s hypothesis that capelin are no longer migratory post-1991.
 If capelin had stopped migrating offshore in the fall, we would expect to see fewer, older capelin in offshore waters compared to inshore waters.
 We found that there were large shifts in capelin age compositions from 1980-2016.
 Prior to 1991, ~97% of the spring acoustic survey catches were composed of ages 2, 3, 4.
 Post-1991, contributions of ages-2, 3 have remained consistent at ~60% and ~28% of the catch, respectively, while age-1 capelin has gone from being 1% of the catch to ~10% of the catch and contributions of ages-4, 5, 6 have declined.
 In the inshore commercial fishery pre-1991, ~96-99% of the catches in NAFO Div.
 3KL consisted of ages 3, 4, 5 with age-2 capelin comprising 0.6 - 3.4% of total catch.
-Post-1991, the 3 oldest age-classes of capelin (ages 4, 5 and 6) all experienced severe declines with the 2 oldest age-classes effectively disappearing from the inshore commercial fishery.
+Post-1991, the 3 oldest age-classes of capelin (ages 4, 5 and 6) experienced severe declines with the 2 oldest age-classes effectively disappearing from the inshore commercial fishery.
 Age-2 capelin averaged 32% (60-fold increase) of the catch in Div.
 3K and 42% (12-fold increase) of the catch in Div.
 3L, while the contribution of age-3 fish to commercial inshore catches has been relatively unchanged.

 The decrease in numbers of older capelin being caught in the spring acoustic survey supports Frank et al. (2016)’s migration hypothesis.
 However, the lack of a corresponding increase in the numbers of older capelin caught in the inshore commercial fishery, where their numbers have actually decreased both in absolute terms and as a proportion of the overall catch, supports the rejection of the migration hypothesis.
 The truncation of the age-structure of capelin in both inshore and offshore waters and a subsequent shift to younger age-classes does support Fisheries and Oceans Canada findings that the capelin population in NAFO Div.
 2J3KL has collapsed relative to the 1980s and has not yet recovered.

-Independent indexes of inshore capelin abundance (Inshore capelin indices title in summary document)
+Independent indices of inshore capelin abundance

 In the 1990s, the inshore indices from aerials surveys and commercial catch rates from inshore traps were similar or increased compared to the 1980s while the acoustic survey found low abundance of capelin offshore (DFO 2001a, Evans & Nakashima 2002).
 The discordance between the offshore and inshore indices in the 1990s has never been explained.
 However, it is hypothesized that the severe environmental conditions post-1991 and resulting changes in biology and behaviour of capelin had an impact on the effectiveness of the acoustic survey in providing a capelin stock abundance index (Carscadden & Nakashima 1997).